Algebraic quantum kk-theory: Algebraic -theory

 The functor $\tilde{T}$ is the left adjoint of $F$ and the counit of the adjuntion is and it is surjective (see \cite[IV.3 Thm 1]{Mac}).
-Put $J(A)=\ker \eta_{A}$ and note this construction is funtorial.
+Put $J(A)=\ker \eta_{A}$ and note this construction is functorial.
 The universal extension of $A$ is